 It was a coup and a great spot by Nestlé, but they also identified that they needed to keep on innovating to hold their own against steep local competition.
 So in order to maintain a competitive advantage they decided they would deviate from the standard KitKat branding which is seen across the rest of the world.

-The most noticeable change is probably the variety of flavors they offer.
-There’s now more than 300 flavors available, from grilled potato to ‘European cheese’ to soy sauce.
+The most noticeable change is probably the variety of flavours they offer.
+There’s now more than 300 flavours available, from grilled potato to ‘European cheese’ to soy sauce.
 And there are other innovations which can only be found in Japan too, such as the KitKat croissant, the KitKat which doubles as a train ticket and a limited run of 500 exclusive KitKats covered in gold leaf.

 All this means that Nestlé have had the opportunity to present it as a premium product, rather than the mass consumer treat exemplified by the tagline “Have a break, have a KitKat”.
 Far from considering it a simple snack, Nestlé have opened a series of eight high-end “Chocolatory” boutiques in Japan where shoppers can pick up gourmet KitKats in beautifully packaged gift boxes.